 Mrunalini Newalkar and Madhavi Narsalay talked about River Godavari’s pilgrim sites which had been detailed as per the ancient times in Puranic scriptures.
 And had been subjected to multiple changes during the medieval era.
 Medieval scholars like Dasaganti Maharaj contributed immensely to updating on revisions in the pilgrim sites around the river.
 Especially post-development of Natha Sampradaya.

-Vithal C Nadkarni a veteran columnist of Times of India talked on how pilgrimage can be an empty exercise, when devoid of emotions.
+Vithal C Nadkarni a veteran columnist of Times of India talked about how pilgrimage can be an empty exercise, when devoid of emotions.
 He highlighted how art, philosophy, and geography were used by stalwarts like Adiguru to keep India united.

 Maitri Goswami shared the key principles emphasized by Shri Vallabhacharya the famous Vaishnava master who had set up a series of 84 Baithaks across regions patronizing different variants of Vaishnavism.
 He had emphasized the need for exploring the esoteric Vedantik meanings hidden in Shrimad Bhagwat while doing the pilgrimage.